How to master…GarageBand

-On OSX, Track > Show Arrangement Track makes the feature visible.
-On iOS, 'Song Sections' are more limited (no section naming), and accessed via the + menu in Tracks view.
+On macOS, Track > Show Arrangement Track makes the feature visible.
+On iOS, ‘Song Sections’ are more limited (no section naming), and accessed via the + menu in Tracks view.

 If you have lots of tracks, you might find your song becomes muddied.
 Use GarageBand’s track header tools to adjust the volume and panning of individual tracks, to boost clarity.

-You can also mute and solo tracks, respectively, to temporarily disable some or work on a few specific sounds.
+You can also mute and solo tracks, respectively, to temporarily disable some and focus on a few specific parts.

 Expert level: Mix master